 AI assistants have officially entered the mainstream.
-Teams are using tools like ChatGPT for everyday work — to ask questions, summarize information, and move faster.
+Teams are using tools like Claude and ChatGPT for everyday work — to ask questions, summarize information, and move faster.
 But for many organizations, there’s still a gap between AI conversations and real work getting done in a secure, governed system.

-That’s why we’re excited to announce that Wrike is now available in the OpenAI marketplace.
-Customers can seamlessly connect Wrike to this leading AI assistant, helping teams bring work context into AI conversations and turn AI outputs into action inside Wrike.
+That’s why we’re excited to announce that Wrike is now available as a connector in Claude and Google Gemini, as well as an app in ChatGPT.
+Customers can seamlessly connect Wrike to these leading AI assistants, helping teams bring work context, control, and collaboration into AI conversations and turn AI outputs into action inside Wrike.

 This is an important step for customers who want to move from disconnected AI experiments to governed, auditable workflows.
-With Wrike MCP Server, teams can connect AI assistants to Wrike’s Work Intelligence® Graph, which captures how complex work is done within organizations, using secure OAuth-based access — no custom code or AI addendum required.
+With Wrike MCP Server, teams can connect AI assistants to Wrike’s Work Intelligence® Graph, which captures how complex work is done within organizations, using secure OAuth-based access — no custom code required.

 What this means for customers